pauldambra/blog_source/_posts/2021-07-21-tech-debts.md

 ## What is it?

 We are always growing and learning.
-Decisions we make that we are proud of over time becomes decisions we wish we hadn't made.
-Sometimes it is easy to change the decision.
+Decisions we make that we are proud of eventually become decisions we wish we hadn't made.
+Sometimes it is <!--alex ignore easy--> easy to change the decision.
 Other times it is hard.

-It is very easy for this to be treated as concrete ("Monoliths are bad now") when it is actually preference ("We would like to use Webpack that we don't understand instead of Gulp that we don't understand")
+It is tempting for this to be treated as concrete ("Monoliths are bad now") when it is often preference ("We would like to use Webpack that we don't understand instead of Gulp that we don't understand")

 ## How do we react?